-PA PART A: Client Information & Certification of Need Nai Name: Ide ntifica tion (code: You have or are close to exhausting your Nevada State Resident benefit level for problem gambling treatment.
-You do not have private insurance or the financial means without continued support from the Nevada Department - • - 0 You believe you are making progress toward your goals a current problem gambling treatment provider. and de sire t o cont inu ie in treatment with your > Are all the above statements true?
-Yes □ No hereby certify that I desire to continue problem gambling treat o pay for the continuation of treatment, and seek long term reco Clie Client Signature: Ι Date e:
+PA ART A: Client Information & Certification of Need N: ame: Identification code: You have or are close to exhausting your Nevada State Resident benefit level for problem gambling treatment.
+You do not have private insurance or the financial means to pay for problem gambling treatment without continued support from the Nevada Department of Health and Human Services.
+You believe you are making progress toward your goals and desire to continue in treatment with your current problem gambling treatment provider.
+Are all of the above statements true?
+Yes \(\Boxed{Ves}\) No \(\Boxed{\Delta}\) nereby certify that I desire to continue problem gambling treatment, do not have insurance or other sources to pay for the continuation of treatment, and seek long term recovery from problem gambling.
+Cl ient Signature: Date: